mistryrn/4f03-a1/README.md

 - Both authors wrote the rest of `main.c` and `processimage.c` together, in person

 ###Notes
+- Each process allocates and receives only the chunk of the image that it requires.
+Process 0 allocates and stores the entire source image, as it needs it to write back at the end of the filtering.
+Each other process uses only the pixels required to compute its ration of the original problem.
 - This current implementation will suffer if an image loaded is larger than available memory.
 It is assumed that this is not the case for this assignment.

 ###Results